pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 telecommunications context, means 'the capability of two or more items or components of equipment or material to exist or function in the same system or environment without mutual interference.'[^compatibility] We use and build upon resources that are compatible with our manner of working.
-Otherwise, we just don't use them.
-They just don't fit.
-There is no place to put them, and because of that they don't help, but interfere with progress.
+If there are resources that don't fit, there is no place to put them.
+They don't help but interfere with progress, so we just don't use them.
 Compatibility puts the focus on fitness for use rather than on obedience, compliance, or even social expectation.